PDFs by language

-Cancer can start any place in the body.
-Leukemia (loo-KEY-me-uh) starts in the bone marrow, the soft inner part of certain bones where new blood cells are made.
+Leukemia starts in the bone marrow, the soft inner part of certain bones where new blood cells are made.
 It starts when certain blood cells grow out of control and crowd out normal blood cells.
 This makes it hard for the body to work the way it should.

 There are many types of leukemia.
 Some are rare.
 Most are named based on if they are fast growing (acute), or slower growing (chronic).
 They are also named by which type of bone marrow cell (myeloid or lymphocytic) the leukemia starts in.

-Acute myeloid leukemia (MY-uh-loid loo-KEY-me-uh), or AML for short, is a type of cancer that starts from cells in the bone marrow that are supposed to grow into different types of blood cells.
+Acute myeloid leukemia (AML) is a type of cancer that starts from cells that are supposed to grow into different types of blood cells.
 Most often, AML starts in early forms of white blood cells.

 AML is fast growing.
-The leukemia cells enter the blood quickly and sometimes can spread to the liver, spleen, central nervous system (brain and spinal cord), and testicles (in men).
+The leukemia cells enter the blood quickly and sometimes can spread to the liver, spleen, central nervous system (brain and spinal cord), and testicles.

-There are many subtypes of AML.
-In some of these, the AML cells have gene changes that can affect how well treatment works.
+There are many different types of AML.
+In some, the AML cells have gene changes that can affect how well treatment works.
 Your doctor can tell you more about the kind of AML you have.

 Questions to ask the doctor

-Blood cell counts: This blood test is often the first test done.
-Most people with AML have too many white blood cells (especially early forms called blasts) and not enough of other types of blood cells.
+Blood cell counts: This blood test is often the first one done.
+Most people with AML have too many white blood cells and not enough of other types of blood cells.

-Bone marrow aspiration and biopsy (ASP-er-AY-shun and BY-op-see): For these tests, a doctor uses thin, hollow needles to take small amounts of bone marrow, most of the time from the hip bone.
-The area around the bone is numbed, and you may be given a drug to make you sleep during the test.
+Bone marrow aspiration and biopsy: For these tests, a doctor uses thin, hollow needles to take small amounts of bone marrow, most of the time from the hip bone.
+The area around the bone is numbed, and you might be given a drug to make you sleep during the test.
 The samples are sent to a lab to see if there are leukemia cells in the bone marrow.
 If you are having treatment, these tests can also be used to see how well treatment is working.

 Spinal tap (lumbar puncture): This test is not often needed for people with AML.
 For this test, the doctor first numbs an area in the lower part of the back over the spine.
 A small, hollow needle is placed between the bones of the spine to draw out some of the fluid that surrounds the brain and spinal cord, which is then checked for leukemia cells.

 Lab tests for leukemia: Samples from blood, bone marrow, or spinal fluid are looked at under a microscope to help the doctor find out what kind of leukemia you have.
-If leukemia cells are found, other lab tests might be done on the cells to look for certain gene changes.
+If leukemia cells are found, other lab tests might be done on the cells to look for certain gene changes in the cells.
 The results of these tests might help the doctor know how best to treat your leukemia.